Faimue/Faimue/README.md

 ### Follow me to see my awesome repositories and give me support

 I am the founder of FZM Technologies, a small company built to create awesome apps, mainly for android.
 I know many coding languages and I'm really looking for donators so I can improve my workspace.

+ Follow me, this is very appreciated 👍
+Additionally, a follow to my organisation will also be appreciated

+### Links :

+Github :